Sage/eventq/lib/eventq/eventq_aws/README.md

 ### Running the tests

+By default, the full test suite will run against the mock AWS services defined in the docker-compose.yml file.

-To run the full test suite, you need an AWS account.
+If you want to run the tests with AWS directly, you will need an AWS account.
 Put your credentials into the `.aws.env` file in the parent directory.

     $ cp ../.aws.env.template ../.aws.env
     $ vi ../.aws.env